abhetu/NumericalAnalysis/README.md

 # NumericalAnalysis
-Here I post the python snippets that I do for Numerical Analysis.
+Here I post the Python snippets that I do for Numerical Analysis.